Seroconversion: Background

-Seroconversion in HIV
+In HIV

 Most individuals infected with HIV will begin to produce antibodies within a few weeks after their initial exposure to HIV.
 During the window period, the antibody assay cannot detect unbound anti-HIV antibodies and will indicate that the individual is seronegative.
 The length of the window period depends on the individual's immune response and the particular parameters of the test.
 An individual in the window period can still infect others despite appearing seronegative on tests because the individual still carries the virus.

 The average window period for the development of antibodies to p24 antigen, the standard for testing, is about two weeks.
 However, the window periods used for the assays are based on capturing as many people as possible.
 More recent, fourth-generation assays that assess for both the antibody and the antigen can have a window period as short as six weeks to detect more than 99% of infections, while third-generation tests that assess only for unbound antibody tend to have a longer window period of eight to nine weeks.
 Third-generation tests are no longer recommended if fourth-generation tests are available.
-Rapid tests procurable at a consumer level often fail to detect antibody until at least three have passed since the initial infection.
+Rapid tests procurable at a consumer level often fail to detect antibody until at least three months have passed since the initial infection.
 It takes longer for fingerstick blood or other fluids to accumulate sufficiently high levels of antibodies compared to venous blood plasma sampling.
 Thus point of care tests reliant on these sources can have even longer periods.
 While a reactive (seropositive) rapid point of care test may prompt an individual to undergo further testing.
 A non-reactive (negative) rapid point of care test should still be followed up with immunoassay testing such as by a fourth-generation test after the window period.
 Similarly, individuals taking pre-exposure prophylaxis (PrEP) can experience extended window periods compared to the average population, leading to ambiguous testing.
 Thus, individuals who test negative for HIV before the window period ends for that specific test will usually need to be retested after the window period, as they may fall into the minority who take more time to develop antibodies.